websauna/websauna/docs/source/narrative/manipulation/transient.rst

 Transient data
 ==============

+.. contents:: :local:

 Introduction
 ============

-In the context of Websauna transient data means data
+In the context of Websauna transient data primarly means

+* Visitor session data (authentication, shopping carts, etc.)

+* Cache

+Furthermore transient data properties are along the lines of

-* Which might not be around forever
+* Which might not be around forever - does not satisfy ACID guarantees

 * Might be cache-like data